Skip to main content

 8. Harvesting Tips for Your Tomatoes

 Harvesting tomatoes at the right time is critical to enjoying their full flavor.
 Tomatoes are ready to pick when fully colored and slightly soft to the touch.
-If unsure, you can also judge by the smell—a ripe tomato will have a rich, sweet aroma.
+If unsure, you can also judge by the smell.
+A ripe tomato will have a rich, sweet aroma.

-When picking tomatoes, gently twisting to avoid damaging the plant.
+When picking tomatoes, gently twist to avoid damaging the plant.
 If the tomatoes don't come off quickly, use garden scissors or pruners to snip them from the vine.
 After harvesting, store your tomatoes at room temperature, away from direct sunlight, to allow them to ripen fully.

 9. Troubleshooting Common Issues with Your Tomato Garden

-Even with the best care, you might encounter common issues when growing tomatoes in planting boxes.
 Blossom end rot, for example, is a condition where the bottom of the tomato turns black and hollow.
 This condition often stems from calcium deficiency or inconsistent watering.
 To prevent it, ensure your plants are well-watered and consider adding calcium to the soil if needed.

 Tomatoes can also crack from irregular watering, especially after heavy rain following a dry spell.
 To prevent cracking, try to keep the soil consistently moist.